Kimek–Kipchak confederation: 9th and 10th century

-After the breakup of the Uyghur Kaganate in 840, the Central Asian tribes found themselves unattached.
+After the breakup of the Uyghur Khaganate in 840, the Central Asian tribes found themselves unattached.
 Portions of the Turkic Eymür, Bayandur, and Shiwei Tatar tribes joined the core of the Kimak tribes.
 The Tatar tribes already were members of the Kimak confederation—some had already participated in the initial formation of the Kimak Kaganate.
 The Kipchaks also had their Khanlyk, but politically they were dependent on the Kimaks.
 The dominating Kimak tribe mostly lived on the banks of Irtysh.
 The Kipchaks, described by Hudud al-Alam, occupied a separate territory located to the west, approximately in the southeastern part of the Southern Urals.
 Chinese chroniclers wrote about the mountains of the Kipchak land—in the chronicle Yuanshi these mountains are named Yùlǐbólǐ (玉里伯里), and the Kipchaks are called Qīnchá 欽察.
 North of Kipchaks and Kimaks lay endless forest.

 Of all the numerous tribes, the Kimaks were ready to head a new political tribal union.
 They created a new Kimak Kaganate state, a federation of seven tribes, seven Khanlyks.
 Abu Said Gardezi (d.
 1061) wrote that the Kimak state incorporated seven related tribes: Yemeks, Kipchaks, Eymür, Tatar, Bayandur, Lanikaz, and Ajlad.
 At its height, the Kimak Kaganate had 12 nuclear tribes, extending from the Irtysh river and Altai mountains in the east to the Black Sea steppe in the west, into the taiga fringes in the north, and southward into the desert-steppe.
 After their decline, the Jeti-Su Kimaks retreated back to the upper Irtysh region, and the western Kipchak-Kimaks settled in the North Pontic steppes.
 The Kimaks were originally Tengrians, with possibly some Nestorian Christian communities.
 In the 11th century Islam made some inroads.

 Arab and Persian geographers, travelers, and historians provide an abundance of information about the Kimaks.
 In 821 the Arab Tamim ibn Bahr traveled to Tokuz-Oguzes through Kimak and Kipchak lands.
 His descriptions were later used by other authors.
 The Persian traveler Gardezi recorded the Kimaks, noting that their location was previously on record as the territory of the people called by the Chinese authors "Chumukun".

 In the 9th century, the Kimaks allied with the Oguz.
 In the second half of the 9th century, the reinforced Kimaks began drifting westwards.
 They occupied the lands of the Pecheneg (Besenyo, Badjinak, Patsinak, Pecheneg, called by the Arabs “Badjnaks”, and by the Byzantines “Patsinaks”), nomadic cattle breeders whose nucleus were the tribes of the Kangar union.
 The Pecheneg position worsened, their union was defeated by an alliance of Oguzes, Kimaks, and Karluks.
 Kimaks, together with Oguzes, seized Kangar Pecheneg lands along the Seyhun (Syr-Darya) and in the Aral area, taking over the pastures in the Southern Urals.